 Students often ask if another state is "reciprocal" with Kansas; essentially, there are no "reciprocal" licenses.
 Each state has its own application process and different requirements.
-For example, all states require their own fingerprinting, and many states, like Illinois and Texas, have developed their own standardized tests.
+For example, all states require their own fingerprinting, and many states, like California and Texas, have developed their own standardized tests.
 To complicate this, the rules are constantly changing.
 State department web sites will usually have the most up-to-date information.
 Please see the map below for more information.

-Variations of licensure language
+Variations of Licensure Terminology